Twirelab/laravel-router/README.md

 ]);
 ```

-From now, the Loader automatically import Controllers from selected directory/directories.
+From now, the Loader automatically imports Controllers from selected directories.

 If you prefer, select controllers manually all the time.
 You can use the `loadControllers` method.